 Can’t Find Nagaimo?

-Peel and slice nagaimo into 1/2 inch or 1.3 cm thickness.
+- Peel and slice nagaimo into ½ inch (1.3 cm) thickness.
 Some of you may feel itchy by touching nagaimo.
 If you're not sure, wear kitchen gloves to protect your skin.
 Once you peel, nagaimo gets very slimy, so be careful.

 - When the sauce gets thicken and nagaimo has nice char like this, turn off the heat and serve.
 Just like in the Midnight Diner episode, I serve this dish with mizuna.